Marketing Podcast with Tom Rath

 Several years ago I was diagnosed with a host of disorders that got my attention.
 Instead of taking the pill route I changed my eating habits dramatically and made exercise a daily priority.

-While these have definately made a big difference in my quality of life and health I still have an ongoing battle with the fact that most days I sit for a living.
+While these have definitely made a big difference in my quality of life and health I still have an ongoing battle with the fact that most days I sit for a living.

 Over the last couple of years I’ve added a number of daily practices and tools to combat what I think is one of the greatest health challenges many entrepreneurs and business owners face.